3rd Annual Women in Tourism and Hospitality (W.I.T.H.) Awards Luncheon‘Inspiring Tomorrow’s Leaders’

 The Carol Wallace Lifetime Achievement Award

-This year MCCSN will inaugurate its highest honor given by the Women in Tourism and Hospitality (WITH) – the Carol Wallace Lifetime Achievement WITH Award.
-This award, to be presented annually at the MCCSN WITH awards luncheon, recognizes an individual whose vision, innovation and leadership have made a significant impact on the growth of the San Diego’s tourism and hospitality industry and San Diego’s economy.
+Congratulations to Fae Desmond on receiving the Carol Wallace Lifetime Achievement Award.
+This award recognizes an individual whose vision, innovation and leadership have made a significant impact on the growth of the San Diego tourism and hospitality industry and San Diego’s economy.

 Carol Wallace, CEO of Carol Wallace and Associates